-You can find more information about the difference between safety switches and circuit breakers here.
+You can find more information about safety switches here.

 As part of electrical work we completed on a house, we had to upgrade one of the fuses to a circuit breaker.
 This is sometimes required under the current laws where the switchboard does not meet legal specifications after completion of other works.

 When the circuit breaker was installed it tripped itself.
 This indicated a fault in the current wiring in the house.
 We located it to a frayed wire in a light switch.
 This fault would never trip a fuse because a fuse can only react when there is too much current.
 But the circuit breaker detected the current leak and tripped straight away.